General

 - We also offer options for daily route extensions.

-- This tour is designed and priced as a “self guided, carry your own luggage” holiday as this is how we can provide the best value for money for our clients.
-However, if you prefer to have the services of a dedicated guide, a support vehicle, or perhaps a luggage transfer service, we are happy to arrange these for you at the following rates:
+- This tour is designed and priced as a “self guided” holiday as this is how we can provide the best value for money for our clients.
+We can also provide the services of a guide and/or a support vehicle.
+Please contact us for further details and prices.